tristanpendergrass/idle-game/README.md

 # Todos

 ## Version 0.4
-- [ ] Feature: Syllabus for each class
 - [ ] Feature: Tuition to unlock classes
 - [ ] Feature: Regenerate after losing combat
 - [ ] Purchase Diploma & Certificate of Completion in shop when completing all classes and *everything*